ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/server/security/authentication/certificate-renewal-and-rotation.markdown

 Once you have a new valid certificate for your server/cluster you need to make RavenDB use it instead of the currently loaded certificate.
 Replacing a certificate in the cluster is a distributed operation which requires all the nodes to confirm the replacement.
 The actual update will happen when all nodes of the cluster confirm the replacement or when there are 3 days left for expiration.

 You can also ignore these limits and replace the certificates immediately but beware of this option.
 Nodes which didn't confirm the replacement, will not be able to re-join the cluster and will have to be setup manually.
-This means the new certificate will have to be placed manually in that node and [settings.json](../../configuration/configuration-options#json) will have to be edited, to contain the new certificate path.
-Then a server restart is required.
+This means the new certificate will have to be placed manually in that node.

+To manually replace the server certificate you can either edit [settings.json](../../configuration/configuration-options#json) with a new certificate path and restart the server or you can overwrite the existing certificate file and the server will pick it up within one hour without requiring a restart.

 {DANGER The new certificate must contain all of the cluster domain names in the CN or ASN properties of the certificate.
 Otherwise you will get an authentication error because SSL/TLS requires the domain in the certificate to match with the actual domain being used. /}

 ## Replace the Cluster Certificate using the Studio

-Access the certificate view and click on `Replace cluster certificate`.
-Upload the PFX file and name it.
+Access the certificate view, click on `Replace cluster certificate` and upload the new certificate PFX file.

 This will start the certificate replacement process.